MiguelSombrero/skill-em-all/documentation/features.md

 ## User can add skills

-User can view and add his/her skills by clicking the link `Add skills` from navigation bar.
+User can add skills by clicking the link `Me -> Add skills` from navigation bar.

 ### Queries

+Application checks whether you already have skill you about to save

+    SELECT *
+    FROM Skill
+    WHERE name = 'name'
+    AND owner_id = 'id'
+    LIMIT 1

+If this query doesn't return any values, skill is saved in db

+    INSERT INTO Skill (name, account_id)
+    VALUES ('name', 'account_id')

+Also experiences related to this skill is saved to db.
+There can be more than one different experiences related to one skill

+    INSERT INTO Experience (experience_type, experience, skill_id)
+    VALUES ('type', 'experience', 'skill_id')

 ## User can view skills

+User can view skills by clicking the link `Me -> Add skills` from navigation bar.

 ### Queries

 ## User can remove skills